 Rutgers University-New Brunswick is excited to announce a new opportunity for students interested in engineering.

 2 week residential summer experience for talented high school sophomores and juniors who will enter 11th and 12 grade in September.

 Pre- College Stage Design Program, Emerson College

 This five-week program is for high school students with a passion for the arts and a desire to hone their skills as designers and artists

 College and career preparatory summer seminar for motivated high school students concerned about social equity and the environment.

 Leadership and the American Presidency

-This residential program, which runs from July 6 to August 3, 2016, gives students the opportunity to focus on entrepreneurial ventures that create social, economic, and environmental value.
+This program gives students the opportunity to focus on entrepreneurial ventures that create social, economic, and environmental value.

 Terp Young Scholars, University of Maryland

-For rising high school seniors, juniors and sophmores, the summer of ‘16 is your opportunity to experience college life at the University of Maryland and earn three university credits.
+For rising high school seniors, juniors and sophomores, the summer is your opportunity to experience college life at the University of Maryland and earn three university credits.